dentarg/auth0-blog/_posts/making-use-of-rxjs-angular.markdown

 ---

 **TL;DR** Angular incorporates RxJS and uses it internally.
-We can make use of some RxJS goodies and introduce FRP to write more robust code.
+We can make use of some RxJS goodies and introduce FRP to write more robust code in our apps.

 ---